 Depending on Jesus to receive us –

-accept.
+deserving it.
 Most people want to approach God with something of his own ability as

 of our own that we use to achieve His favor; instead, we use God’s ability,